 For a bit of a hike and to get some beautiful views of Lake Tahoe, do the Cave Rock Trail.
 At less than a mile one way, it’s not tough and shouldn’t take too long.
 Because the trailhead is near the town of South Lake Tahoe, you might come across a fair number of other hikers on the trail, so if it’s busy in the afternoon, maybe put it on your list to do on a morning or during your next visit.

-Spooner Lake Hike
+Spooner Lake Hike Near Carson City

 I really enjoy the Spooner Lake Loop trail, part of the Spooner Lake and Backcountry State Park.
-One of the few things to near right next to Lake Tahoe that isn’t ON the lake, the Spooner Lake trail gives you a different taste of the nature surrounding Tahoe.
+One of the few things to do right next to Lake Tahoe that isn’t ON the lake, the Spooner Lake trail gives you a different taste of the nature surrounding Lake Tahoe.
 A great idea for hiking with kids, Spooner Lake is a fairly flat loop that circles a pristine, small lake full of waterfowl.
 Pine trees and aspens add to the beauty, and if you keep your eyes peeled up into the trees, you may even spot a black bear.

 End with Sunset on Lake Tahoe